Updated: Apr 7

 Urgh- that’s a hard choice since they all have a history behind them.
 I’ll answer; my Ranger Ignis armour since I had the most beautiful memories with it.
 This cosplay made me learn so many new things and offer me so many new opportunities that I couldn’t have dreamt of before, that I cannot think about any other cosplay than this one.
 But Elesis is not that far behind her, she was amazing to wear and create as well.

 So many things!
 How to craft, how to sew, how to style a wig, how to make a pattern, how to pose, how to put heavy makeup, how to edit pictures, how to manage social media as my own community manager, how to make design for cosplay or visiting card, etc. There are SO many things you can learn from this art!
 That’s a “multi-art”.

 Urgghh.
 Second hard choice because I have plenty!
 Of course, I could say Black Desert Online for so many reasons (I’ve practically met my boyfriend on this game), the Ace Attorney Saga (that I’ve played way too much), The Urbz or The Sims in general (because it’s my entire childhood).
 There is SO many good games and so many reasons to love them.

 What’s your everyday style like?

 Who is your biggest inspiration?

 I have plenty, in many different ways.
-Jessica Nigri inspire me to take cosplay less seriously and just enjoy making funny cosplay, Kamui Cosplay inspire to improve my crafting skills and make my cosplay cleaner.
+Jessica Nigri inspires me to take cosplay less seriously and just enjoy making funny cosplay, Kamui Cosplay inspires me to improve my crafting skills and make my cosplay cleaner.
 Maul cosplay inspire me to make super accurate cosplay.
 This list has no end.